gemnote/api/README.md

 * All production key will start with `p_` prefix. e.g. `p_xxxxxxxxxxxxxxxxxxx`

 ### Sandbox Environment
-All shipments on the sandbox server will leave the stage with `pending` and will not affect production data.
+All data changes on the sandbox server will not affect production data.

 ### Retrieve resources from API
 * [Shipment API](https://github.com/gemnote/api/blob/master/shipment.md)